Uberspace/lab/source/guide_znc.rst

 .. tag_list::

-ZNC_ is an advanced IRC bouncer that is left connected so an IRC client can disconnect/reconnect without losing the chat session.
+ZNC_ is an advanced IRC bouncer that stays connected to the server, so an IRC client can disconnect/reconnect without losing the chat session.

 ----